kunansy/ReadingTracker/README.md

 ![Reading log](docs/reading_log.png)

 ## Notes
 Here there are the notes, the most important info from the materials.
+The user can search a note with Manticoresearch.
 ![Notes](docs/notes.png)

 ## System